OctopusDeploy/People/Engineering.md

 ## Team Lead

-> I am trusted to autonomously lead people through complex problems with a proven record of delivering ideas from inception to their successful completion and beyond.
-I am a respected communicator, a servant leader, a mentor, with an effectiveness of building trust and relationships with the people I lead, and my investment back into Octopus as a whole is significant.
+> I am trusted to autonomously lead people through complex problems with a proven record of delivering ideas from inception to their successful completion, usually combined with SSE or SA.

-As well as encompassing the qualities outlined in [Leadership](Leadership.md):
+> A Team Lead emcompasses all the qualities listed in the [Leadership](Leadership.md).

 ### I am trusted to lead a team of diverse technical roles (from Architects, Engineers, Designers and Testers) to ship full products to production